Standard deduction: Tax advantage

 - Head of household

-- Qualifying widow(er)
+- Qualifying surviving spouse — formerly qualifying widow(er) status

 There are also some situations that could increase or decrease your standard deduction.
 For example, individuals who are blind or who are 65 and older qualify for an increased standard deduction.
-On the other hand, taxpayers who can be claimed as a dependent by another taxpayer often have a reduced standard deduction.
+On the other hand, taxpayers who can be claimed as a dependent by another taxpayer often have a reduced standard deduction.2

 - Itemizing deductions: The most common situation where someone wouldn’t be able to claim the standard deduction is if they are itemizing their tax deductions.